365

-Unity is a game engine that allows developers to build games for almost any platform: Desktop, Mobile, VR, WebGL, Consoles, and many more.
-To begin using Unity, it first needs to be installed.
+Unity is a game engine that allows developers to build games for many platforms, including Desktop, Mobile, VR, WebGL, Consoles, and many more.
+To begin using Unity we first need to install it.

 To install Unity, follow the steps below: